Tributary system of China: Japan

+Tribute missions to the Ming resumed in 1432 under Yoshimochi's brother, Ashikaga Yoshinori, and lasted until 1549 when Japan chose to end its recognition of China's regional hegemony and canceled any further tribute missions.
 Membership in the tributary system was a prerequisite for any economic exchange with China.
 In exiting the system, Japan relinquished its trade relationship with China.
 Under the rule of the Wanli Emperor, Ming China quickly interpreted the Japanese invasions of Korea (1592–1598) which failed as a challenge to the Ming centered predominant worldview and order.

 Thailand

 Thailand was an important Chinese tributary state from the Sui dynasty (581–618), until the Taiping Rebellion of the late Qing dynasty during the mid-19th century.
 The Sukhothai Kingdom, the first unified Thai state, established official tributary relations with the Yuan dynasty during the reign of King Ram Khamhaeng, and Thailand remained a tributary of China until 1853.

 Wei Yuan, the 19th century Chinese scholar, considered Thailand to be the strongest and most loyal of China's Southeast Asian tributaries, citing the time when Thailand offered to directly attack Japan to divert the Japanese in their planned invasions of Korea and the Asian mainland, as well as other acts of loyalty to the Ming dynasty.
 Thailand was welcoming and open to Chinese immigrants, who dominated commerce and trade, and achieved high positions in the government.